adamowada/prompt-engineering-patterns/src/pages/index.md

 ---
-title: Getting started
+title: Welcome to Prompt Engineering Patterns
-pageTitle: CacheAdvance - Never miss the cache again.
+pageTitle: Prompt Engineering Patterns
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Learn about prompt engineering patterns.
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Prompt engineering is the process of designing and refining input prompts to obtain desired responses from AI models. {% .lead %}

 {% quick-links %}